ministryofjustice/hmpps-probation-frontend-components/README.md

-# hmpps-probation-components
+# hmpps-probation-frontend-components

-`hmpps-probation-components` is a Node.js client library to simplify the process of incorporating global components within PDS applications.
-We welcome feedback on this README [here](https://moj.enterprise.slack.com/archives/C04JFG3QJE6) in order to improve it.
+`hmpps-probation-frontend-components` is a Node.js client library to simplify the process of incorporating global components within PDS applications.
+We welcome feedback on this Slack channel [here](https://moj.enterprise.slack.com/archives/C08RXCS63TM) in order to improve it.

 ## Contents